-- 1. A whistleblower is defined by this policy as any member of the WSSA who reports an activity that he/she considers illegal or violates the code of ethics.
-The whistleblower is not responsible for investigating the activity or for determining fault or corrective measures; appropriate management officials are charged with these responsibilities. - 2.
-If a member has knowledge of or a concern of illegal activity or violations of the code of ethics, the member is to contact a board member not involved in the illegal or dishonest activity (a "Safe WSSA" member).
-The member must exercise sound judgment to avoid baseless allegations.
-Anyone who intentionally files a false report of wrongdoing will be subject to discipline. - 3.
-Whistleblower protections are provided in two important areas confidentiality and against retaliation.
+3. Whistleblower protections are provided in two important areas - confidentiality and against retaliation.
 Insofar as possible, the confidentiality of the whistleblower will be maintained.
 However, identity may have to be disclosed to conduct a thorough investigation, to comply with the law and to provide accused individuals their legal rights of defense.
 The WSSA will not retaliate against a whistleblower.
 This includes, but is not limited to, protection from retaliation in the form of an adverse action.
 Any whistleblower who believes he/she is being retaliated against must contact a "safe" member of the Board immediately.
-The right of a whistleblower for protection against retaliation does not include immunity for any personal wrongdoing that is alleged and investigated. - 4.
-All reports of illegal and dishonest activities will be promptly submitted to the WSSA President and/or outside counsel who is responsible to investigate and coordinate the corrective action.
-If the activity in question is of a financial nature, the activity should be reported to the Society's outside counsel.
+The right of a whistleblower for protection against retaliation does not include immunity for any personal wrongdoing that is alleged and investigated.

+4. All reports of illegal and dishonest activities will be promptly submitted to any Safe WSSA member, who will then be responsible for communicating with other Safe WSSA members to investigate and coordinate any corrective action, which may include contacting law enforcement.